opensearch-project/documentation-website/_opensearch/index-templates.md

 - If you have duplication between index templates, storing these index templates results in a bigger cluster state.
 - If you want to make a change across all your index templates, you have to manually make the change for each template.
-- If an index matches multiple templates, Opensearch might merge the templates in an unexpected way that you discover only after an index is created.
+- If an index matches multiple templates, OpenSearch might merge the templates in an unexpected way that you discover only after an index is created.

 You can use composable index templates to overcome these challenges.
 Composable index templates let you abstract common settings, mappings, and aliases into a reusable building block called a component template.